V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 The XZ & XZ_side should be installed with an equal gap on all four screws. **There should be a gap** of a few millimeters equally on each side of the corners to the XZ Main.
 These parts can alter the Z rail angles so care is needed.
-They do not need to be extremely tight, a little pressure goes a long way.
+They do not need to be extremely tight; a little pressure goes a long way.

 ![!pic](https://www.v1engineering.com/wp-content/uploads/2018/07/Coupler-use.jpg){: width="250"}